-Kolo mee is a signature noodle dish in sarawak, perhaps equivalent to wanton mee, another dry-tossed noodle dish that Singaporeans would be more familiar with.
+Kolo mee is a signature noodle dish in Sarawak, perhaps equivalent to wanton mee, another dry-tossed noodle dish that Singaporeans would be more familiar with.
 Besides char siew (barbecued pork) and vegetables, kolo mee is also served with minced meat.

-Well, I haven’t actually tasted the kolo mee in sarawak before, so I really have no benchmark to compare this with.
+Well, I haven’t actually tasted the kolo mee in Sarawak before, so I really have no benchmark to compare this with.
 But the kolo mee at jia xiang tastes really good, if a little expensive!

 Due to the air-flown ingredients, a bowl of noodles is priced at $6, inclusive of a bowl of soup with prawn and wanton.
 To be perfectly honest, I must say that this is too expensive.
 But hey, at least the food is good.

-(Update: good news.
+Update: Good news.
 There IS a cheaper version of the noodles at $4 without the prawn and wanton.
-I say go for that!)
+I say go for that!

 The noodles are firm, springy and light, and don’t feel oily, which is a plus point.
-The minced meat is savory and delicious.
+The minced meat is savoury and delicious.
 But most of all, I love the sweet and tender char siew, which is perfect in taste and texture.
 It also looks healthier than your regular char siew with the fatty bits and the charred bits, although I know some people would prefer the “unhealthy” version.

 The bowl of soup is a good pairing with the dry noodle dish.
 In it, you would find a couple of fresh prawns and some wanton.
 The wanton is rather skimpy with very little meat filling.
 But for me, the main focus is still the noodle dish itself.